krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-# The Presence Calculus, <br> A Gentle Introduction
+---
+title: "<strong>The Presence Calculus</strong>"
+subtitle: "<span style='font-size:1.2em;'>A Gentle Introduction</span>"
+author: |

-**Dr. Krishna Kumar**
+  Dr. Krishna Kumar
-*The Polaris Advisor Program*
+  <em>The Polaris Advisor Program</em>
+number-sections: true
+toc-depth: 2
+---

+## What is The Presence Calculus?

 <div style="text-align: center; margin:2em">
   <img src="../assets/pcalc/presence_calculus.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 1: A System of Presences
+    Figure 1: The Presence Calculus - Key Concepts
   </div>
 </div>

-## 1. What is The Presence Calculus?

-The Presence Calculus is a quantitative model for reasoning about the
+The Presence Calculus is a quantitative model for reasoning about signal dynamics in a domain.
-relationships between signals in a domain over time.

-It's purpose is to better support principled modeling and rigorous decision-making with operational data in business-critical domains.
-A key objective was to ensure that the use of data in such decisions rests on a mathematically precise, logically coherent, and epistemically grounded foundation.
+Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts.
+It aims to ensure that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.

-The presence calculus emerged from a search for better quantitative tools to reason about operations management in software product development and engineering, where current approaches to measurement leave much to be desired in all three aspects.
+The presence calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where prevailing approaches to measurement fall short in all three dimensions.

-Minimally, the foundational constructs of the calculus bring mathematical
-precision to widely used—but poorly defined—concepts such as flow, stability, equilibrium, and coherence in a domain.
-More importantly, it allows us to relate them to business-oriented concerns like delay, cost, revenue, and user experience.
+At a minimum, its foundational constructs bring mathematical precision to widely used—but poorly defined—concepts such as flow, stability, equilibrium, and coherence for measurable signals in a domain.

+More importantly, it offers a set of uniform abstractions and computational tools that connect low-level activity signals to business-relevant signals such as delay, cost, revenue, and user experience.

+For software development, this enables the construction of context-specific measurement models for operational improvement.

-As you’ll see, however, the core concepts behind the calculus are far more general, with potential applications well beyond the software context it emerged from.
+As we’ll see, however, the core ideas of the calculus are more general, with potential applications well beyond the software domain in which it originated.

 ### The pitch

 We introduce the simple but powerful concept of a *presence*.

-This lets us reason about time, history and evolution of a set of _signals_ that measure time-varying properties of a domain using techniques from measure theory, topology and complex analysis.
+This lets us reason about the history and evolution of a set of _signals_ that measure time-varying properties of _elements_ that are present in a defined _boundary_ in a domain using techniques from measure theory, topology and complex analysis.

 Classical statistics and probability theory often struggle here.

 *History*—the sequence and structure of changes in the domain over time— is usually fenced off under assumptions like ergodicity, stationarity, and independence.

-Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, and reason effectively about global and long run behavior of real world systems, we need analytical techniques that treat time and history as first-class concepts we can model and calculate with.
+Our thesis is that to move beyond simple descriptive statistics and statistical or probabilistic inference, and reason effectively about global and long run behavior of many real world systems, we need analytical techniques that treat time and the history of signal interactions as first-class concepts we can model and calculate with.

-The presence calculus is a bridge that lets us combine statistical techniques with techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason about the dynamics of such systems.

-We claim that it is a novel, constructive approach to do this from first principles in a domain - a new, general set of modeling and analytical tools for working with real world systems including non-linear, stochastic and complex adaptive systems.
+The Presence Calculus is a novel, _constructive_ approach to this problem—an analytical framework for modeling _observed behavior_ in systems ranging from simple, linear, and ordered to non-linear, stochastic, adaptive, and complex, all based on a small, uniform set of underlying concepts rooted in a primitive notion called _presence_.

-### Learning more about The Presence Calculus
+### Learning about the presence calculus

-While the calculus was developed with mathematical rigor, an equally important goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies[^F1].
+While the calculus was developed with mathematical rigor, an equally important goal was not to let mathematics get in the way of understanding the simple but very powerful ideas the calculus embodies[^F1].

 [^F1]: This document is the first step in that direction.
 We welcome feedback on how it can be improved,and the concepts clarified.
 Please feel free to open a